Marrri4ka/TOI-TOI-TOI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 TOI_TOI_TOI -is a service,that offers game rental at different costs.
- Customers can serarch and filter games.
+ Customers can search and filter games.
 (Filter: playtime, rate, players) The total price depends on the area where the customer lives.
  The option "rules explanation" is supported.